István Türr: Canal Architect and Engineer

 Though often referred to as "General Türr" until the end of his life, in practice Türr did not take up an active military or political career in Hungary.
 Rather, he chose to devote his later years to working as a canal architect and engineer.

 Using his wide international experience and personal contacts, he was a leading proponent of the building of navigation canals and river navigation systems in Hungary.
 On the basis of his international experience, Türr was charged with élaborating a plan for navigable canals connecting the Danube and Tisza rivers.

-Türr was deeply involved with the Panama Canal at its earlier stage, being himself the President of the "Societe Civile Internationale du Canal Interoceanique" that proposed to build it.
-In 1876, Türr as well as Béla Gerster, a younger Hungarian engineer who would be his partner in later projects, accompanied Ferdinand de Lesseps in an international expedition with the task of locating the most suitable route of an interoceanic canal that would eventually become the Panama Canal.

-However, Türr was no longer involved in later stages of the French Panama project, having shifted his interest and gave his full attention to another canal, closer to home (see below).
-This saved Türr from public responsibility for the fiasco of the collapse of French Panama project and the appalling loss of thousands of workers to disease at Panama.
+Türr was deeply involved with the Panama Canal in its earlier stages, being himself the President of the "Societe Civile Internationale du Canal Interoceanique de Darien", a society founded to promote the building of an interoceanic canal across Panama.
+One of the other directors was his brother-in-law Lucien Bonaparte-Wyse.
+In 1876, the society sent Bonaparte-Wyse together with the younger Hungarian engineer Béla Gerster to Panama with the task of locating the most suitable route for the canal.
+In 1879, however, the society sold its financial interest to a company headed by Ferdinand de Lesseps; its directors (including Türr and Bonaparte-Wyse) realised a profit on their investment of more than 3000 percent.
+Their withdrawal from the project also saved Türr from public responsibility for the fiasco of the collapse of the French Panama project and the appalling loss of thousands of workers to disease at Panama.

 After 1881, Türr and Gerster were involved with the Greek Government's major project of planning and implementing the Corinth Canal, a project that gained considerable international attention.
 In his 1883 travel book, "To the Gold Coast for Gold", Richard Francis Burton mentioned meeting "that talented and energetic soldier, General Türr" in Venice, and predicted that the hitherto impoverished Patras "will have a fine time when [Türr] begins the piercing of the Isthmus."
 In 1888, the company constructing the canal failed, putting the project's completion in danger.
 Türr then led a successful effort to get governments and individuals to invest further sums, so that on 6 August 1893, King George I of Greece and his wife, Queen Olga could solemnly inaugurate the artificial waterway.

 Also in partnership with Gerster, Türr formulated monumental plans of water-supply engineering in Hungary itself.
 As well as promoting the canalization of the Danube he was distinguished for supporting the newborn Hungarian national industry.